 Since taking office in January 2021, Taletha Coles has worked diligently to improve the infrastructure as well as the appearance of the Greenbush Cemetery.
 Many gravestones that had fallen into disrepair have been restored.
 The Sexton House is being returned to it's former beauty and is more structurally sound.
 Toppled trees have been cleared, new flora and fauna planted, and regular maintenance projects are ongoing.
 Several local organizations have stepped forward to assist with volunteer days, and the Trustee welcomes more groups to do the same.

 Thanks to the Trustee's care, the Greenbush Cemetery is now a recognized National and State Historic Landmark.
 This is a very rare distinction, but worthy of this unique position with so many distinguished people buried here.
 The work at the Cemetery must continue so it does not fall into its previous state; contributions in monetary form as well as manpower hours are always appreciated.

 We request your assistance in restoring this cultural landmark.
 Local business owners can help reverse the damage found at this historical burial site by donating supplies.
 Without supplies, the caretakers won’t be able to restore and maintain Greenbush to the level of its former beauty.
-Members of the community can help by volunteering for cleanup days (to do so, please email Taletha Coles, Trustee of Fairfield, to ask for more information), donating tools and supplies such as shovels, rakes, trimmers, etc., or making a monetary donation to help with the restoration of Greenbush.
+Members of the community can help by volunteering for cleanup days, donating tools and supplies such as shovels, rakes, trimmers, etc., or making a monetary donation to help with the restoration of Greenbush.

 Clicking here leads to a link with information about a previous restoration of Greenbush by Tippecanoe County Cemetery Preservation Group that took place in 2010.